Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks: Methods

-The third and final data type to be used in DrugGEN system training is experimental bioactivities, which is based on quantitative measurements of physical interactions between drug-like compounds and their target proteins.
-The bioactivity data was retrieved from the ChEMBL database.
-We applied various filters for standardization, such as target type: “single protein”, assay type: “binding assay”, standard type: “=” and pChEMBL value: “not null” (i.e., curated activity data points).
+Experimental bioactivities, i.e., quantitative measurements of physical interactions between drug-like compounds and their target proteins, are the second data type used in the training of DrugGEN.
+The bioactivity data was also retrieved from the ChEMBL database.
+We applied various filters for standardisation, such as target type: “single protein”, assay type: “binding assay”, standard type: “=”, and pChEMBL value: “not null” (i.e., roughly correspond to curated activity data points).
 Then, bioactivity data belonging to the AKT1 target protein were selected from the filtered bioactivity dataset.
-The finalized dataset contains ligand interactions of the human AKT1 (CHEMBL4282) protein with a pChEMBL value equal to or greater than 6 (i.e., IC50 <= 1 µM) as well as SMILES notations of these ligands.
-This activity dataset was extended by including drug molecules from the DrugBank database \cite{wishart2018drugbank} that are known to interact with human AKT1 protein.
-With the filtering of molecules with sizes exceeding 45 heavy atoms, a total of ~1,600 bioactivity data points, which also means ~1,600 small molecule ligands, were obtained for the training of AKT1-specific generative models.
+The finalised dataset contains ligand interactions of the human AKT1 (“CHEMBL4282”) protein with a pChEMBL value equal to or greater than 6 (i.e., IC50 <= 1 µM) as well as SMILES notations of these ligands.
+This activity dataset was extended by adding the drug molecules sourced from the DrugBank database \cite{Wishart_Feunang_Guo_Lo_Marcu_Grant_Sajed_Johnson_Li_Sayeeda_et_al._2018} that are known to interact with human AKT1 protein.
+The filtering process excluded molecules larger than 45 heavy atoms and resulted in a dataset of 2,405 active/interacting small molecule ligands to train generative models tailored to AKT.
+Their heavy atom size distribution is given in Figure S10.
+The same procedure was applied for the human CDK2 (CHEMBL301) protein, resulting in 1,817 compounds. \\